antaxiom/dotfiles/README.md

 - shxkd (for hotkeys)
 - [exa](https://the.exa.website/) (for aliases)
 - [Nerd Fonts](https://www.nerdfonts.com/) (For the heavy use of Nerd Fonts and JetBrains Mono Nerd Font specifically)
-- [Devour](https://github.com/salman-abedin/devour) (Possibly optional but you must change zsh aliases)
+- [Devour](https://github.com/salman-abedin/devour) (Possibly optional but you must change zsh aliases and scripts)

 ### Optional Dependencies